-Tsukuyomi: Moon Phase Volume One is a manga by Keitaro Arima, and it was published in North America by Tokyopop in 2005.
-The series is rated “T” for teens ages 13 and up; however, after reading this volume, I personally believe this is manga is more suitable to readers who are 16 years of age and older.
+Tsukuyomi: Moon Phase Volume One is rated “T” for teens ages 13 and up.
+After reading this volume, I personally believe this is manga is more suitable to readers who are 16 years of age and older.

 Written by: Keitaro Arima